 - Good harness allows proper weight distribution

-- Generous size provides adequate space for the necessary gear
+- Generous size and external pockets provides adequate space for the necessary gear

 - Durable and well-built